 Delicata Squash has been showing up in Boston Organics boxes over the last few weeks!
 Though it’s technically a hard-rind squash, like acorn or butternut squash, the organic delicata has edible skin and tender, creamy flesh that's very easy to prepare.
 You’ll recognize this squash by its colorful and wrinkly skin.
 It has distinct dark green stripes on a yellow or cream colored skin and sweet, orange-yellow flesh.
 While pomegranate are still in season, try this delicata recipe with honey and pomegranate seeds.

 This bulbous squash is one of the sweeter varieties of organic winter squash.
 Its dark green rind is inedible and the flesh, while dense, is creamy and delicious.
 It boasts a bright orange hue and after being baked or steamed is good enough to eat unseasoned!
-Tip: It is also great for pies, like this Build Me Up Buttercup Squash Pie from the The Front Porch Gourmet.
+Tip: It is also great for pies, like this Build Me Up Buttercup Squash Pie.

 Sweet dumpling squash looks like a small, round, version of Delicata with the same colorful, edible skin.
 The pale yellow flesh can be enjoyed straight out of the field.
 The flesh is smooth and starchy with a mild sweetness.
 Like most organic winter squashes, the organic dumpling squash is an excellent vehicle for stuffing with delectable herbs, nuts and pretty much any ingredient you can think of!